days and nights mixed up for baby

 To help your baby sleep better in his crib, try these tips

 • Make the crib smaller.
 Put rolled blankets in a circle to make his sleeping place as small as possible.
 Newborn babies want to have something soft close to their heads.
-Just make sure you don’t put anything in the bed that can fall over his face.
+Just ensure you don’t put anything in the bed that can fall over his face.

 • Roll one of your used tops and put it close to his head as part of the small bed you’re making for him.

-• If nothing works, consider co-sleeping, or “close-sleeping” if your baby is very young.
-Many babies sleep a lot better together with their mom during their first months of living, but true co-sleeping is recommended against due to risk of SIDS.
-However, if you or your husband smoke, if the bed is very soft, or if any of you have consumed alcohol, co-sleeping can be very dangerous for your baby.
-You’ll find more tips on safe co-sleeping here.
+• If nothing works, consider “close-sleeping“.
+Many babies sleep a lot better together with their mom during their first months of living, but true co-sleeping is recommended against due to the risk of SIDS.
+If you or your husband smoke, if the bed is very soft, or if any of you have consumed alcohol, co-sleeping can be very dangerous for your baby.
+Close-sleeping would include using a co-sleeper, which means you can easily touch your baby and snuggle up together without the risks related to bed-sharing.

 Here are additional tips on how to help your baby accept crib sleeping.